mozilla-l10n/documentation/misc/documentation_style.md

 </pre>

 ## Titles

 * Use the dash syntax, leave one space after the dash, e.g. `# This is a title`.
 * Use sentence case, avoid title case.
-* Documents should always start with a 1st level title, leave an empty line after it.
-There should be **only one** 1st level title.
+* Documents should always start with a 1st level title.
+There should be **only one** 1st level title across the document.
-* 2nd and lower level titles: leave an empty line before each title, don’t leave empty lines after.
+* Leave an empty line before and after each title.
+The only exception is the 1st level title at the beginning of the page.
 * Make sure to follow a logic when using titles, e.g. a 3rd level title should be in a section starting with a 2nd level title of its own.

 This is an example of a good structure: